28 Self-Care Tips To Boost Your Recovery Over Love Addiction

 This kind of voice is a “false message” you received from someone in your past (growing up).

-You unknowingly internalized this lie ("I'm bad if I care about my needs") as a truth, and did so because you were powerless and did not know any better.
+You unknowingly internalized this lie ("I'm bad if I care about my needs") as truth and did so because you were powerless and did not know any better.

 So understand, this voice is not yours, but a shame-based person/'s from your past— if it ever comes up, disown it, trash it, and call it what it is a gigantic lie.

 Learning to care for yourself will likely startle some others around you.
-Because you are beginning to change your dysfunctional patterns to new healthier patterns (self-care), they will feel uncomfortable, perhaps resentment or angry (not your problem).
+Because you are beginning to change your dysfunctional patterns to new, healthier patterns (self-care), they will feel uncomfortable, perhaps resentment or anger (not your problem).

 They may try shaming you, calling you a narcissist, and/or trying to make you feel guilty during the times you are taking care of yourself.